martin-garcia-blanco/martin-garcia-blanco/README.md

     area: "Mobile developmet",
     tools: [GraphQL, ReactNative],
   },
-  sideProject:
+  sideProject: {
-    "I am doing a mobile application with ReactNative to find, rate, and collect movies and tv shows, at the end of summer we will have the first release", };
+    description: "I am doing a mobile application with ReactNative to find, rate, and collect movies and tv shows",
+    release: "At the end of summer we will have the first release", },

+};
 ```